xtremekforever/swift-systemd/README.md

 ### Systemd Lifecycle

-This repo also contains a separate `SystemdLifecycle` package that can be used by projects that employ the [swift-service-lifecycle](https://github.com/swift-server/swift-service-lifecycle) library to run and manage application services.
+This repo also contains a separate `SystemdLifecycle` product that can be used by projects that employ the [swift-service-lifecycle](https://github.com/swift-server/swift-service-lifecycle) library to run and manage application services.
+It is a simple service that sends the `READY=1` and `STOPPING=1` signals above from the service `run()` method.

 It can be used by adding the `SystemdLifecycle` target `dependencies` section like this:

 ```swift
 .product(name: "SystemdLifecycle", package: "swift-systemd")